open-vianu/vianu/docs/drugsafetycompare.md

     ```bash
     vianu_drugsafetycompare_app
     ```
+    The application will launch and can be accessed via your web browser at `http://127.0.0.1:7860/?__theme=light`.
 3. **Use Pipeline to Extract Drug Labels**: In Python you can use the following:
     ```python
         from vianu.drugsafetycompare.src.germany import GermanDrugInfoExtractor